mjkress/cs-selfstudy/README.md

 # Self Study Plan
 ## Motivation:
 This repo will serve to track my self study progress starting in July 2020.
 I'm currently working as a software developer in an R&D capacity at a construction technology company in Vancouver, British Columbia.
-Since beginning this role in Winter 2019, I've come across many challenges due to my limited programming and/or computer science knowledge.
-While I am continuously learning and able to get by in my current role without a solid Computer Science foundation, part of me knows I will not be fulfilled without this deeper knowledge.
+While I love and am passionate about the work, since beginning this role in Winter 2019, I've encountered many challenges that exposed some of my more half-baked computer science knowledge.
+While I am continuously learning and able to get by in my current role without a solid computer science foundation, part of me knows I will not be fulfilled without this deeper knowledge.
 It will also be more challenging to contribute to more innovative work, which is incredibly important to me.
-This Study Plan aims to build a solid foundation for a career in software engineering(Core), challenge my problem solving skills(Coding Challenges/Side Projects), learn some new specialization areas (e.g., Data Science/Machine Learning, Robotics, Compilers) and also to fill in gaps for topics I already have some experience with (computer graphics, computational geometry, CAD/CAM, kinematic simulation).
+This study plan aims to build a solid foundation for a career in software engineering (Core), challenge my problem solving skills (Coding Challenges/Side Projects), learn new specialization areas (e.g., Data Science/Machine Learning, Robotics, Compilers) and also to fill in gaps for topics I already have some experience with (computer graphics, computational geometry, CAD/CAM, kinematic simulation).
 I will be checking off courses as I complete them and labeling in-work courses as such, for anyone who may want to check in on my progress.

 ## Overview:
 ### Study Schedule: